Andrewjw91/NBA-Salary-Predictior-Regression-Model/NBA Project Writeup.md

 2. Converting categorical 'Pos' columns into binary dummy variables
 3. Assigning players with a combo position (e.g PF/C) to the first position listed (PF)
 4. Creating a new feature column using an Approximate Value ('AV') formula as a performance metric.

 Credits Formula = (Points)+(Rebounds)+(Assists)+(Steal)+(Blocks)-(Field Goals Missed)-(Free Throws Missed)-(Turnovers)

 AV Formula = (Credits**(3/4) )/21

 #### Models:

--Simple Linear Regression
+Simple Linear Regression

--Polynomial Regression with a degree = 2
+Polynomial Regression with a degree = 2

--Lasso Cross Validation
+Lasso Cross Validation

--Ridge Regression
+Ridge Regression

 #### Model Evaluation and Selection:

 The entire training dataset was split into a 80/20 train-test holdout.

-Simple Linear Regression R2 on test data: 0.575 Polynomial Regression R2 on test data: 0.682
+Simple Linear Regression R2 on test data: 0.575

+Polynomial Regression R2 on test data: 0.682

 Lasso Cross Validation R2 on test data: 0.649

 Ridge Regression R2 on test data: 0.568

 I chose Polynomial Regression as my preferred model.
 The polynomial transformation of degree 2 placed higher weight on coefficients (e.g. PTS, FT, AST) with larger value ranges and larger variance.
 This conversely decreased the weight of stats such as STL and TOV when polynomial transformation was applied.